 More and more often people are finding that the amount of available raw data collected by a system can grow exponentially fast, quickly reaching a very large size and a very high number of features, sometimes even qualifying for what is referred to as “big data”.
 In the case of really large data sets, it can then be helpful to take advantage of big data platform performances, especially to run ETL procedures.

 Connecting to a big data platform can generally be quite complex, requiring pieces of dedicated code.
 However, KNIME provides a number of connector nodes for connecting to databases in general and to big data platforms in particular.
 Some connector nodes have been designed for specific big data platforms, hard-coding and hiding the most complex configuration details.
 These dedicated connector nodes therefore provide a very simple configuration window requiring only the basic access parameters, like the credentials.
-Such connector nodes are available under KNIME Big Data Extension, which can be purchased at the KNIME Store.
+Such connector nodes are available under KNIME Big Data Extension.

 Connector nodes produce a connection to a database / big data platform at their output port (red square port) and do not include any SQL queries.
 Dedicated connectors are available, as of today, for Cloudera Impala (Cloudera certified), Apache Hive (Cloudera and Hortonworks certified), and HP Vertica.
 And if a dedicated connector is not available for the big data platform of choice, you can always connect using a generic Database Connector node.
 Here though you need to upload the JDBC driver for the chosen platform in the Preferences page and set it in the configuration window of the Database Connector node.
 JDBC drivers must be provided by the vendor.